awsdocs/aws-security-hub-user-guide/doc_source/asff-top-level-attributes.md

 Although not required, products should format field names as `company-id/product-id/field-name`, where the `company-id` and `product-id` match those supplied in the `ProductArn` of the finding\.

+The fields referencing `Archival` are used when Security Hub archives an existing finding\.
+For example, Security Hub archives existing findings when you disable a control or standard and when you turn [consolidated control findings](controls-findings-create-update.md#consolidated-control-findings) on or off\.

 This field may also include information about the standard that includes the control which produced the finding\.

 **Example**